 This low involvement affords the brand a certain freedom.
 There is no need to associate the brand or the brand icon with anything literal, which means the puppy is free to look cute.
 Victor Geus, Andrex Marketing Manager, commented: "We all have an emotional attachment to the Andrex Puppy.
 It embodies positive qualities such as kindness and trust but the puppy's more obvious appeal is its playfulness and of course its cuteness!"

-Oliver Cleaver, European media director for Kimberly-Clark, the manufacturers of Andrex explained “In my head, I know that multimedia is the best solution, but in my heart, I can' t see how to communicate the Andrex Puppy without TV.”
+Oliver Cleaver, at the time of speaking European media director for Kimberly-Clark, the manufacturers of Andrex explained: “In my head, I know that multimedia is the best solution, but in my heart, I can' t see how to communicate the Andrex Puppy without TV.”

 Music retailer HMV is another organisation that has reaped the benefits of canine branding.
 Born in Bristol in 1884, Nipper a Fox Terrier could not have known his naughty antics would have rendered him a cultural icon over one hundred and twenty years later.
 Owned by Mark Barraud, Nipper got his name because of his fondness of the ankles of visitors to his home.
 Upon the death of his owner, the little dog was taken in by Mark’s brother Francis.
 An artist and music lover, Francis captured the enduring image of little Nipper cocking his ear to a gramophone which was playing a piece of music that his first master had enjoyed.
 Entitling his painting ‘His master’s voice’, Francis treated the work as a tribute to the loyalty of the little dog, who still remembered his late brother.